-Traditional abstraction techniques [62][50] take a concrete program and produce an abstract specification for that program.
-Traditional refinement techniques [39][22] take an abstract specification and produce a correct implementation of that specification.
+Traditional abstraction techniques [69][55] take a concrete program and produce an abstract specification for that program.
+Traditional refinement techniques [43][24] take an abstract specification and produce a correct implementation of that specification.
 Both approaches result in a program that correctly implements an abstract specification.
 Both are also well-established techniques in program verification, but have only been initially understood in the context of local reasoning.

-Separation logic was extended with abstract predicates by Parkinson and Bierman [54] to enable program specifications to be abstracted.
+Separation logic was extended with abstract predicates by Parkinson and Bierman [61] to enable program specifications to be abstracted.
 To the client, an abstract predicate is an opaque object that encapsulates some unknown representation of an abstract data-type.
-Abstract predicates inherit some of the benefits of disjointness and locality from separation logic.
+As discussed in chapter 2, abstract predicates inherit some of the benefits of disjointness and locality from separation logic.
 In particular, an operation on one abstract predicate does not affect other abstract predicates.
 However, it is not always possible for the client to take full advantage of the local behaviour that is provided by the abstraction itself.
-Consider a set module.
-An operation that removes some value, say 3, from the set is local at the abstract level.
-That is, it is independent of whether any other values are in the set.
-However, if we consider an implementation of the set as a sorted, singly-linked list in the heap starting at address h, then the operation of removing 3 from the set must traverse the list from h.
-The footprint of the operation must consist of the the part of the list from h up to, and including, the node with value 3.
-Using abstract predicates, the abstract footprint directly corresponds to the concrete footprint, so in this case would include all of the elements of the set less than or equal to 3.
-Consequently, abstract predicates cannot be used to present a local abstract specification for removing 3.
-Concurrent abstract predicates (also known as CAP) have recently been introduced by Dinsdale-Young, Dodds, Gardner, Parkinson and Vafeiadis [25] and do provide a method for capturing abstract level locality.
+Our set module example, as discussed before, shows how value removal at the abstract level has a different footprint to value removal in an implementation.
+That is, at the abstract level the footprint of the command is just the value in question.
+However, the concrete level footprint depends heavily on the choice of set implementation.
+Consequently, abstract predicates cannot be used to present a local abstract specification for value removal in sets.
+Concurrent abstract predicates (also known as CAP) have recently been introduced by Dinsdale-Young, Dodds, Gardner, Parkinson and Vafeiadis [27] and do provide a method for capturing abstract level locality.
 We shall discuss how our work relates to CAP in chapter 7.

-Filipović, O'Hearn, Torp-Smith and Yang have previously considered data refinement for local reasoning [31].
+Filipović, O'Hearn, Torp-Smith and Yang have previously considered data refinement for local reasoning [33].
 They studied modules built on top of the standard separation logic heap model.
-They observed that a client could violate a module's abstract boundary by dereferencing pointers into the modules internal state, and thereby break the refinement between abstract modules and their concrete implementations.
+They observed that a client could violate a module's abstract boundary by dereferencing pointers into the module's internal state, and thereby break the refinement between abstract modules and their concrete implementations.
 In their motivating example, a simple memory allocator, a client could violate the concrete allocator's free list through memory pointers that had been deallocated.
 The abstract allocator, which maintains a set of free cells, is unaffected by such an access, so the refinement has been broken.
 The solution to this problem was to "blame the client" by introducing a modified operational semantics that treats such memory access violations as faulting executions.
 Using special simulation relations they were able to recover the soundness of data refinement.
 These techniques can be adapted to different data store models, however it is necessary for both the module and the client to use the same underlying heap model.
 We believe that the client should be able to work with whatever model they find most natural to them, and so we seek an alternative technique.